 5. Compare and Schedule Flights, Accommodations, and Car Rentals

 In my Travel Planning Pack, I’ve included printable pages to compare flights, lodging accommodations, and rental cars.
 You may be tempted to just track these things in your head, but having it written down will really help.
-Feel free to use a plain piece of paper, too, if you find that easier.

 6. Search for Fun Activities and Attractions